Dual Relationships in Counseling and Boundary Issues.

 Table of Contents

-Dual relationships and boundary crossings are perhaps the most frequent Georgia Composite Board license complaints.
+Dual relationships and boundary crossings are the most frequent counseling board ethics violations.
 But this is often not immediately apparent.

-To illustrate, the board can receive ten patient complaints that all appear very different and all could be determined to be dual relationships violations and boundary issues.
+To illustrate, a board can receive ten patient complaints that all appear very different and all could be determined to be dual relationships violations and boundary issues.

 An effective way to illustrate this is through a hypothetical example:

-John receives a letter from the Composite Board asking that he address an allegation of patient abandonment.
+John receives a letter from the LPC licensing board requesting he address an allegation of patient abandonment.
 John’s responds to the board with various details of his work with the patient and that he recently discovered she suffered with borderline personality disorder.